Skip to Content

 Outcomes

-Once you have accepted your offer, you will be sent further information, for example, student funding, joining instructions and induction date.
+Once you have accepted your offer, you will be sent out instructions about student funding, joining instructions and induction date.
+This will normally be sent out in June.

 More questions?
 Contact us about this course